xpmatteo/aw-supermarket-checkout-stage-2-authentication/README.md

-These are exercises for my Web Application course.
+These are exercises for my Web Applications course.
 The home page is at http://matteo.vaccari.name/aw .